-I'm a bit of an arbitrary gamer.
-I mostly enjoy retro games, but not for the challenge.
+I mostly enjoy retro games, but not entirely for the challenge.
 I like games to be a mix of a book and a movie in that they are visually stimulating but still allow the player to fill in the voices and other elements with their imagination.
-I'm weird and awkward, if you couldn't tell.
+I'm weird and awkward, which really makes me stand out among gamers.

 Outside of video games, my other great passion is music.
-I'd consider myself a metalhead because it is what I gravitate towards most, but I don't consign myself to any one genre or style of music.
-My collection also boasts healthy helpings of darkwave, visual kei, neofolk, neoclassical, classic rock, prog rock, classical, and of course, video game soundtracks, along with smatterings of whatever else has caught my attention.
+I'd consider myself a metalhead because it is what I gravitate towards most.
+My collection also boasts healthy helpings of shoegaze, dream pop, darkwave, visual kei, neofolk, neoclassical, classic rock, prog rock, classical, and of course, video game soundtracks, along with smatterings of whatever else has caught my attention.

 My favorite games include:

-Castlevania II, IV, Symphony of the Night
+Castlevania II, IV, Symphony of the Night, Order of Ecclesia

 Cthulhu Saves the World